shabbyrobe/grpc-stubs/README.md

 ## Calls for assistance

+There are several areas where `grpc-stubs` could use some TLC.
+If you'd like to help with any of this, please reach out!

+### API refresh

+The last GRPC version I did an API sweep against was the 1.24 series.
+As at 2022-04-16, we are now up to 1.45 (and counting).
+These stubs are in need of another sweep.

 ### Stubs for `aio` packages

 Several attempts have been made to contribute stubs for the `aio` packages, but have had to be reverted.
-A more substantive contribution would be very welcome, even if that is in the form of some MREs; I'm not sufficiently involved with `grpc` on a daily basis any more to be able to confidently integrate it myself without assistance.
+A more substantive contribution would be very welcome, even if that is just in the form of some complete Minimal Reproducible Examples; I'm not sufficiently involved with `grpc` on a daily basis any more to be able to confidently integrate it myself without assistance, but a decent set of MREs would make a big difference.

 ### Maintainers